 NordVPN background and jurisdiction

-NordVPN is one of the best-known, and most trusted companies in the VPN industry.
+NordVPN is one of the best-known and most trusted companies in the VPN industry.
 It has undergone multiple security and privacy audits, further bolstering trust.
-Despite having a global workforce, the company is strategically based in Panama due to the privacy advantages.
-Because Panama has no mandatory data retention laws, and is not a member of any international intelligence alliances, NordVPN is well insulated from outside pressure to reveal user data.
+Despite having a global workforce, the company is strategically based in Panama due to its privacy advantages.
+Because Panama has no mandatory data retention laws and is not a member of any international intelligence alliances, NordVPN is well insulated from outside pressure to reveal user data.

 Add in the fact that the service is a no-logs VPN provider that has been audited multiple times, and we have no problem recommending NordVPN.